AgrawalVi/SweetBeasts/README.md

 ## File Structure

 - Naming Conventions:
-  - file names - `kebab-case`
+  - File names - `kebab-case`
   - TSX Component Names - `PascalCase`
   - TS Function Names - `camelCase`

 - `@/` import alias points to src folder.

-- **Actions** - This program utilizes [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
+- `@/actions` - This program utilizes [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
   - Split into folders based on the type of action.
     - Customer contains any fetching to data regarding customer information such as orders and cart
     - Auth contains all actions for authentication